katkamsaiprem/DSA_Problems/fifteenProblems/problems.md

-1.Find the sum of digits of a given number.
+1.Find the sum of digits of a given number.✔️

-2.Count how many even and odd digits are present in a number.
+2.Count how many even and odd digits are present in a number.✔️

-3.Find the largest digit in a given number
+3.Find the largest digit in a given number✔️

-4.Check if a number is a palindrome (reverse == original).
+4.Check if a number is a palindrome (reverse == original).✔️

 5.Generate the first N Fibonacci numbers using a loop.✔️